noamraph/nix-pills/pills/04-basics-of-language.md

     nix-repl> s."123"
     "num"

-Yes, you can use strings to address keys which aren\'t valid identifiers.
+Yes, you can use strings to address keys which aren't valid identifiers.

 Inside an attribute set you cannot normally refer to elements of the